-Tenable strongly recommends that you take a snapshot of your environment before you upgrade.
-If the upgrade fails, Tenable Identity Exposure support cannot perform a rollback, and this results in a fresh installation and cause you to lose your previous data.

-Back up and restore the Storage Manager

-Tenable strongly recommends that you back up the Storage Manager before you upgrade Tenable Identity Exposure.

-For instructions on how to back up or restore MSSQL, see the official Microsoft documentation.
+- Take a snapshot of your environment before you upgrade.
+If the upgrade fails, Tenable Identity Exposure support cannot perform a rollback, and this results in a fresh installation and causes you to lose your previous data. - Back up and restore the Storage Manager.
+Tenable strongly recommends that you back up the Storage Manager before you upgrade.
+For instructions on how to back up or restore MSSQL, see the official Microsoft documentation. - Consider the downtime: Depending on your environment and the magnitude of the upgrade, downtime can range from minutes to several hours.
+Factor this into your scheduling and communication plan.
+Inform impacted users of the scheduled downtime and potential service disruption.

-Upgrade to use Secure Relay

-Tenable Identity Exposure v.
-3.59 introduces Secure Relay, a new secure external transfer mode using HTTPS for your Active Directory data to the rest of the platform.
-Internally, it continues to use Advanced Message Queuing Protocol Secure (AMQPS).

-Another advantage of Secure Relay lies in its ability to upgrade automatically when you upgrade Tenable Identity Exposure, especially if your platform uses several DLs.

-For more information, see Secure Relay in the Tenable Identity Exposure Administrator Guide.
+- 0 - Download the executable programs for Tenable Identity Exposure and Secure Relay from Tenable's Downloads site. - Run the installer as a local user or a domain user who is a member of the Local Administrators group. - Restart your server before launching the Tenable Identity Exposure installer for each component.

-Upgrade path
+Upgrade Procedures